-For the curvature power spectra and the peak scales reported in Table~\ref{tab:PBH_cases}, Eqs. \eqref{eq:f_PBH}, \eqref{betaMdef} and \eqref{MKdef} yield the PBH abundances shown in Fig. \ref{f4}.
+For the curvature power spectra and the peak scales reported in Table~\ref{tab:PBH_cases}, we show in Fig. \ref{f4} the PBH fraction to dark matter as a function of the PBH mass.
 As we can see, the resulting PBH mass spectrum can be broadly divided into distinct regimes.
-At sufficiently low masses, PBHs have already evaporated, or are evaporating today, due to Hawking radiation and are strongly constrained due to evaporation observational limits.
-On the other hand, at very large masses, PBHs correspond to intermediate or supermassive objects and can contribute only a subdominant fraction of the dark matter abundance due to observational constraints from microlensing~\cite{Niikura:2017zjd}, GWs~\cite{Sasaki:2016jop} and CMB~\cite{Ali-Haimoud:2016mbv}.
+At sufficiently low masses, PBHs have already evaporated, or are evaporating today, being strongly constrained due to evaporation observational limits.
+On the other hand, at very large masses, PBHs correspond to intermediate or supermassive objects and can contribute only a subdominant fraction of the dark matter abundance due to observational constraints from microlensing~\cite{Niikura:2017zjd}, GWs~\cite{Sasaki:2016jop,Andres-Carcasona:202405732} and CMB~\cite{Ali-Haimoud:2016mbv}.

-However, interestingly enough, in between these regimes lies a mass window where PBHs can constitute a substantial, or even dominant, component of dark matter while remaining consistent with current observational bounds, including white dwarf (WD) constraints~\cite{Capela:2013yf,Graham:2015apa}.
-In particular, for the case (a) of Table \ref{tab:PBH_cases} we obtain PBH masses of order of $M_{\rm PBH} \sim 10^{-16}M_\odot$, corresponding to $M \sim 2\times 10^{17}\,{\rm g}$, i.e.\ asteroid-mass PBHs.
+However, interestingly enough, in between these regimes lies a mass window where PBHs can constitute a substantial, or even dominant, component of dark matter while remaining consistent with current observational bounds.
+In particular, for the case (a) of Table \ref{tab:PBH_cases} we obtain PBH masses of order of $M_{\rm PBH} \sim 10^{-16}M_\odot$, corresponding to $M \sim 10^{17}\,{\rm g}$, i.e.\ asteroid-mass PBHs.
 This mass range falls within the window where PBHs may account for essentially the entire dark matter abundance.
-In this case, the predicted PBH fraction reaches $f_{\rm PBH}\simeq 0.93$, while satisfying existing WD constraints.
-We mention here that the enhanced scalar perturbations associated with the ultra-slow-roll phase are also expected to source scalar-induced gravitational waves (SIGWs) at second order in cosmological perturbation theory~\cite{Domenech:2024drm}.
-Given the peak scale $k_{\rm peak}\simeq10^{14}\mathrm{Mpc}^{-1} $, the corresponding GW peak frequency $f$ can be recast as $f = k/(2\pi a_0) \sim 1\mathrm{Hz}$, where we use that today $a_0$ is normalised to unity, liying in between the frequency detection bands of LISA and ET. and motivating thus future dedicated studies in connection with such GW detectors.
+In this case, the predicted PBH fraction reaches $f_{\rm PBH}\simeq 0.95$.
+We mention here that the enhanced scalar perturbations associated with the ultra-slow-roll phase are also expected to source scalar-induced gravitational waves (SIGWs) at second order in cosmological perturbation theory~\cite{Domenech:2024drm,Domenech:2025zvi}.
+Given the peak scale $k_{\rm peak}\simeq10^{14}\mathrm{Mpc}^{-1} $, the corresponding GW peak frequency $f$ can be recast as $f = k/(2\pi a_0) \sim 1\mathrm{Hz}$, where we use that today $a_0$ is normalised to unity, liying in between the frequency detection bands of LISA and ET, and motivating thus future dedicated studies in connection with such GW detectors.